-Runs on a lawnmower engine - Made of plywood - Flies up to 125 pounds payload.This hovercraft for youngsters designed as an educational father/son project.
+Runs on a lawnmower engine - Made of plywood - Flies up to 125 pounds payload.This hovercraft for youngsters was designed as an educational father/son project.
 It was featured in Popular Mechanics magazine.

-On just the power from a 3-1/2 hp lawnmower engine, Pegasus will lift a 125-pound payload free of the ground and navigate at about walking speed across any hard, flat surface.
+This new release of Pegasus plans now includes the native Solidworks files.
+These files enable you to make changes in CAD before beginning your hovercraft project.
+The stock design, however, runs on power from from a 3-1/2 hp lawnmower engine.
+With the law mower enigine, Pegasus will lift a 125-pound payload free of the ground and navigate at about walking speed across any hard, flat surface.
+IA simple thrust system will significantly increase performance and speed.
 The craft is built using a simple framework of 1/4-inch plywood, which is skinned over with 1/8-inch plywood.
 For safety reasons, the engine and lift-fan are enclosed inside the plywood housing at the rear.
 Control is effected by shifting body weight in the desired direction of travel.
 A flexible vinyl skirt provides an obstacle clearance of about 8 inches.

 Add a thrust system and you have much greater speed and positive directional control.
 Plans provide ideas on how to do it.
 Expect to spend about $250 – $350, depending on local materials prices and on whether you buy a used or new engine.
 Minimal tools and building skills are required.

 Plans give an overview of hovercraft theory which you can then put to work by making modifications of your own.
 Pegasus is designed as a fun and educational project.
 It wil work over just abpout any reasonably level and hard surface.
 Click here for a newspaper article about two teenagers (100kb) who installed a thrust engine and claim their Pegasus will do up to 30 mph.
 For a high-performance recreational hovercraft, take a look at Tri-Flyer plans.